smartcontractkit/ccip-starter-kit-hardhat/README.md

 --pay-fees-in <Native | LINK>
 ```

-For example, if you want to mint NFTs on Ethereum Sepolia by sending requests from Avalanche Fuji, run:
+For example, if you want to mint NFTs on Ethereum Sepolia by sending requests from Avalanche Fuji and pay fees in LINK, run:

 ```shell
 npx hardhat cross-chain-mint --source-minter <SOURCE_MINTER_ADDRESS> --source-blockchain avalancheFuji --destination-blockchain ethereumSepolia --destination-minter <DESTNATION_MINTER_ADDRESS> --pay-fees-in LINK